mirofrankovic/cookbook-trisport-project-03/README.md

 **1. Navbar**

 * Consists of the PREPARE FOR YOUR RACE logo which also returns the user to the "Home" page of the application.
-  My navbar also has links to "All Recipes", "Your Suggestion", "Contact Us", "Dashboard", "Login".
+  My navbar also has links to "All Recipes", "Dashboard", "Login".
+After LoggedIn, the user will be able to find his/her profile file and also will be able to log out from the profile page.
   The navbar will appear in all pages with the same functions for all links.

-**2. Home**
+**2. Home Page**

-* Consists of one background image along with some information on contacting the webmaster and a link to the contact us page of the site.
+* Consists of one background image along with some information for a new user to create a user profile to share recipes with other users.

 **3. All_Recipes**